 Things to Remember When Using This Oil

-This oil is considered safe to use with individuals 10+.
+This essential oil is safe to use with kids 10+.

-We don’t recommend ingesting essential oils unless under the direction of a doctor certified in aromatherapy.
-This oil could interfere with blood-thinning medication if it is ingested.
+We don’t recommend ingesting essential oils unless under the direct care of a doctor certified in aromatherapy.
 For more information on why we don’t ingest essential oils check out this blog post.